 Your employees keep walking under the sensor beefing up the numbers, now instead of the data showing 15 customers it looks like 30 people entered your store!
-What about counting at your rec center’s outdoor swimming pool where the sensor is to be mounted 30 feet in the air?
+What about counting at your rec center’s outdoor swimming pool where the hardware is to be mounted 30 feet in the air?
 Or maybe you want to quantify interactions inside your building rather than count how many people came through the front door.
 Let’s take a closer look at 5 unexpected sensor features and how each overcomes common obstacles.

 Your conversion calculation is only as accurate as your data.
 For a truer traffic count, utilize the employee exclusion feature.
-When wearing the special employee exclusion tag or lanyard, the sensor detects its presence and excludes the employee’s tracks from the dataset.
+When wearing the special employee exclusion tag or lanyard, the system detects its presence and excludes the employee’s tracks from the dataset.
 This allows employees the freedom to stand at the entrance and greet customers, stock shelves, receive orders, or any other activities surrounding the entrance without inflating the customer count.

 Wide Entrances & High Ceilings

-While the fleet of SenSource people counting sensors function in the same way, each is unique in the width of its detection area and height at which it’s installed.
-A majority of applications fall within the parameters of our standard VIDX sensor with a mounting height of 7.5’ to 19’ and detection area up to 23’ x 16’.
+While the fleet of SenSource people counters function in the same way, each is unique in the width of its detection area and height at which it’s installed.
+A majority of applications fall within the parameters of our standard sensor with a mounting height of 7.5’ to 19’ and detection area up to 23’ x 16’.
 But for some historic buildings, museums, campus buildings, and outdoor venues, the parameters fall outside the normal range.
 In these instances, a sales rep will determine the most fitting sensor type.
 When the ceiling height is standard, but the width of the entrance is not, the VIDX-SL may be considered with the same installation height range as the VIDX but with a detection width up to 35’ x 26’.
-If the sensor is to be mounted higher than 19’ from the ground, such as in a historic library with a vast atrium or outside a concert venue, the VIDX3 sensor may be considered as it can be installed at 19.5’ x 65’ with detection areas ranging from 17’ x 14’ to 38’ x 28’.
+If the sensor is to be mounted higher than 19’ from the ground, such as in a historic library with a vast atrium or outside a concert venue, the VIDX3 may be considered as it can be installed at 19.5’ x 65’ with detection areas ranging from 17’ x 14’ to 38’ x 28’.

 Waiting in a line and forming a queue are common scenes in many industries – from retail to amusement parks.
-By designating a queue zone on your people counting sensor, you can collect data on how many people are in line and how long they’ve been waiting.
+By designating a queue zone on your people counter, you can collect data on how many people are in line and how long they’ve been waiting.
 Informed and timely decisions can then be made on when to dispatch personnel.

 For grocery stores, SenSource offers a more complex version of queue monitoring that takes into account the rate customers are entering the store to predict when queues will form at check-out.